shaneish/hop/README.md

     2) Second argument is optional.

 Valid first argument commands are:
+    1) add: command to add a shortcut to the current directory.
-        be used to refer to the shortcut for future use.
+        If a second argument is given, that argument is the name that will be used to refer to the shortcut for future use.
         If no second argument is given, the high level name will be used.
     2) ls or list: command to list the current shortcuts and their names.